goombalab/goombalab.github.io/_posts/2024-05-31-mamba-2-model.md

 Interestingly, Mamba-2 also appears to be noticeably better than Mamba-1 on this particular task even when the state size is controlled.
 We're not quite sure why to be honest, and it would be great to ablate the other aspects of the architecture to investigate...

-## What's Next?
+## Next Up

-[AG: perhaps include a section to shout out related work and directions?]
+[//]: # [AG: perhaps include a section to shout out related work and directions?]

+In [the next part of this series], we'll go more into the full SSD framework, including how to prove the claimed "duality" of the SSD layer, and strong generalizations of it!